What Exactly Is the Cooling-Off Period?

 Consent is free and genuine

-Both spouses must confirm that their decision to divorce is voluntary, without pressure or coercion from the other side or from family members.
-Courts record statements from both parties at the First Motion to verify this.
+Both spouses must confirm that their decision to divorce is voluntary, without pressure or coercion.
+Courts record statements from both parties at the First Motion to verify this independently.

 -